-Termites munch away on wood for for their whole lives.
+Termites munch away on wood for their whole lives.
 From the African termites that build mounds taller than men to the subterranean species that destroy homes; these highly social insects are fascinating creatures to review.
-Here’s 21 interesting facts about termites to help clue you in:
+Here’s some fun facts about termites to help clue you in:

 They don’t even stop to sleep; in fact, they never sleep!
 They put our 40 hours working weeks to shame!

 2. Scientifically, they might not be a major pest.